 “What's your position on health care reform?”

 A candidate for a senate position is being interviewed by a news reporter.
 The reporter wants to know what the candidate thinks about changing the health care system.
-She asks:
+She asks the candidate this question.

 What's your position on health care reform?